MonPlan/branding/catalog/FacultyCodes.md

-Each Faculty also has it's unique code which is used internally to the system.

-Each faculty has it's own 3 letter code and should be used in conjunction with each [faculty's color](./#/colors?a=faculty-colors).
+Each faculty within Monash University has its own unique code for internal use.
+At MonPlan, we use 3 letter codes to identify a faculty, and these should be used in conjuction with each [faculty's color](./#/colors?a=faculty-colors).

 ```table
 span: 5